jacksonianrtaylor/movie_rec_proj/README.md

 * Requirements:
     * Git
     * Docker Desktop
     * kaggle account and API token

 1. Clone the repository with git.

 2. Navigate to the main project directory.

-3. Build docker image using the provided Dockerfile using this cli command: "docker build -t movie_rec_image ."
+3. Build docker image using the provided Dockerfile using this cli command: "docker build -t movie_rec_image .".

-4. Using the same cli, create a contianer from the image...
-5. while binding the port of the listening jupyter server to port 8888 of the host machine: * * docker run -p 8888:8888 movie_rec_image"
+4. Using the same cli, create a contianer from the image while binding the port of the listening jupyter server to port 8888 of the host machine: * * docker run -p 8888:8888 movie_rec_image".

-    5. Choose one of the following methods to use the kernel of the jupyter server (there are other methods online):
+5. Choose one of the following methods to use the python kernel of the jupyter server (there are other methods online).

-        Browser ethod:
+    Browser method:

         Follow the url that is found in the console ouput where you created the container.
 It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
 This should open a page with the current working directory set in the dockerfile.
 Open the complete_11_03_2023.ipynb file in the browser notebook and run all the cells.

     Vscode method:

         Open the complete_11_03_2023.ipynb file in the main project directory in vscode.
         Follow these step to connect to the servers python kernel:
             1. Select kernel in top right
             2. Select another kernel
             3. Select existing jupyter server
             4. Copy and paste the jupyter server access token that is found in the console.
             It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
             5. Create a server display name
             6. Select the Python 3 (ipykernel)
         Then run all the cells in the notebook.

-    7. kaggle requirments:
+6. Kaggle Requirments:

-        Upon running the first cell for the first time in the containers lifetime,... the user will be asked for their username and key which can be found in a fresh api token from kaggle.
+        Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.

         Instructions to get api token to authenticate the data request (Note: kaggle account required):
             1. Sign into kaggle.
             2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
             3. This will trigger the download of kaggle.json, a file containing your API credentials.

-        If the folder has been created in the containers lifetime and the files are already in that folder,... than this cell does nothing and requires no credentials.
+        If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.

-    8. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.
+7. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.

-** Manual Way (no docker):
+## Manual Way (no docker):

-    requirements:
-        -Git
+* Requirements:
+    * Git
-        -python3 and pip (my working python version: 3.10.7) -Sufficent memory
+    * python3 and pip (my working python version: 3.10.7)
-        -kaggle account and API token
+    * kaggle account and API token

 1. Clone the repository with git.

-    2. With python and pip:
+2. With python3 and pip:
     1. Create a python virtual env in the main project directory. (my working python version: 3.10.7)
     2. Install the following packages to the virtual env: opendatasets, pandas, numpy, scikit-learn, scipy, ordered-set, gensim, nltk, jupyter
     5. Activate the virtual environment

 3. Open the complete_11_03_2023.ipynb file and connect to the kernel of the above python virtual environment

 4. Run the complete_11_03_2023.ipynb notebook

-    kaggle requirments (same as above):
+5. Kaggle Requirments (same as above):

-        Upon running the first cell for the first time in the containers lifetime,... the user will be asked for their username and key which can be found in a fresh api token from kaggle.
+        Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.

         Instructions to get api token to authenticate the data request (Note: kaggle account required):
             1. Sign into kaggle.
             2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
             3. This will trigger the download of kaggle.json, a file containing your API credentials.

-        If the folder has been created in the containers lifetime and the files are already in that folder,... than this cell does nothing and requires no credentials.
+        If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.

-    5. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.
+6. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.

+---

+LOOK: anchor tags for navigation hierarchy https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown

 #LOOK: How should teh requirement sufficent memory be explained????
 LOOK: need to make sure that it is known that the version of python is 3.10.7

 Notes about the notebook: